Introduction

 - notary public, or

-If you're going to a lawyer or a notary public, make sure they can swear or affirm the document for you.
-Make an appointment if you need to.
+If you want to use a lawyer or a notary public (for a fee), make sure they can swear or affirm the document for you.
+You might need to make an appointment.
 Tell them that the documents are an Affidavit — Desk Order Divorce and, if applicable, a Child Support Affidavit and exhibits for your divorce.
-Tell the person that you don't need any advice.
+Tell the person that you don't need legal advice.

-Take photo identification (for example, your driver's licence) with you.
-The person swearing the documents will check your identification.
-Then they'll ask if you've read the documents, and if you swear (or affirm) that the contents are true to the best of your knowledge and belief.
-If you answer yes, you sign the documents, and the person witnesses your signature.
+When you go to have your affidavit(s) sworn, the person swearing the documents checks your photo identification.
+They ask if you've read the documents, and if you swear (or affirm) that the contents are true to the best of your knowledge and belief.
+If you answer yes, you sign the documents, and the person swearing the documents then signs the affidavit and stamps it (which consists of their name and contact information).

 Quick links